torvalds/linux/Documentation/dev-tools/ktap.rst

 - "TAP version 13"
 - "TAP version 14"

-Note that, in KTAP, subtests also begin with a version line, which denotes the start of the nested test results.
+Analte that, in KTAP, subtests also begin with a version line, which deanaltes the start of the nested test results.
 This differs from TAP14, which uses a separate "Subtest" line.